Area prep high school football: Howard blanks Menno/Marion

 Clayton Menning only carried the ball six times for Corsica-Stickney, but he turned those opportunities into 236 yards.
 Landon Bruinsma threw for 25 yards for the Jaguars, and Evan Burns and Brady Tolsma tied for the leading tackler with four apiece.

-Kade DeMar threw for 30 yards to lead the Nighthawk offense.
-Noah Schaeffers had three tackles.
+Cade Gemar threw for 30 yards to lead the Nighthawk offense.
+Noah Schafers had three tackles.

 Corsica-Stickney (6-0) plays Scotland on Friday in Scotland.
 Tripp-Delmont/Armour (0-6) plays Colome on Friday in Colome.